 3. Link Description, what appears below your Main Headline

-Katie and I decided that testing videos against a still image (or carousel of photos) would be a smart idea, so I started by creating one, using Adobe Spark.
+Katie and I decided that testing videos against a still image (or carousel of photos) would be a smart idea, so I started by creating one using Adobe Express.
 I wanted to make sure that the specs and content were correct before taking the time to create videos for the other two audiences.

-I have been experimenting with Adobe Spark for social posts and promotions and love the simplicity of the platform.
+I have been experimenting with Adobe Express for social posts and promotions and love the platform’s simplicity.
 While I typically prefer to have control over those details, the program has forced me to work more quickly and efficiently.

 Tuesday, July 25